Before you invest, take the time to understand all the investment fees associated with your investment.

 4. Front-End Load

-Example: If you were to buy a fund that has a front-end load of 5%, it works like this: You buy shares at $10.00 per share, but the very next day your shares are only worth $9.50 because .50 cents per share was charged as a front-end load.
+Example: A fund that has a front-end load of 5% works like this: You buy shares at $10.00 per share, but the very next day your shares are only worth $9.50, because 50 cents per share was charged as a front-end load.

 5. Back-End Load or Surrender Charge

-Example: The fund may charge you a 5% back-end load if you sell it in year one, a 4% fee if sold in year two, a 3% fee if sold in year three, and so on.
+Example: The fund may charge you a 5% back-end load if you sell it in year one, a 4% fee if sold in year two, a 3% fee if sold in year three, and and less as time goes on on.

 Variable annuities and index annuities often have hefty surrender charges.
 This is because these products often pay large commissions up front to the folks selling them.
 If you cash out of the product early the insurance company has to have a way to get back the commissions they already paid.
 If you own the product long enough the insurance company recoups its marketing costs over time.
 Thus the surrender fee decreases over time.